agreyes/bigfive-web/README.md

 # bigfive-web

-Website for five factor model of personality based on work from [IPIP-NEO-PI](https://github.com/kholia/IPIP-NEO-PI).
+Iframe and Javascript library wrapper for five factor model of personality based on work from [Alheimsins](hhttps://github.com/Alheimsins/bigfive-web).

 Tests and evaluation is gathered from [ipip.ori.org](http://ipip.ori.org).